 There’s an RV campground in Springdale, the town immediately outside Zion, and we’d try that on a future visit just to be walking distance to the many Springdale restaurants on its surprisingly bustling main drag–not to mention walking distance to the National Park.

-The Watchman campground inside the National Park looked sunny and peaceful, but there are so many people tromping by on the adjacent trails that we wouldn’t want to stay there.
+The Watchman campground inside the National Park looked sunny and relaxing, but there are so many people tromping by on the adjacent trails that we wouldn’t want to stay there.

 We also saw lots of BLM boondocking options on Kolob Terrace Rd–use this site to find details.